lohedges/vmmc/README.md

 where the displacement of particles far from the rotation axis can be large.)
 As such, there is often no need to update cell lists until confirming that the post-move configuration is valid, e.g. no overlaps.
-At present the same `postMoveCallback` function is called twice: once in order to apply the move;
+At present the same `PostMoveCallback` function is called twice: once in order to apply the move;
 again if the move is subsequently rejected.
 This means that the cell lists will be updated twice if a move is rejected.
 * When testing for particle overlaps following a virtual move it is normally